|S Barger (#47414911)|

 I'm also more than happy to provide links where the final disposition is known or add additional information.
 Again, click the "Edit" tab and "suggest a correction" to send this information.

-A word about photos I've placed on memorials I'll gladly give you permission to use my photos if you ask me and indicate that I have granted you permission on those other websites.
-I have, however, found several of my photos posted on the web and in family trees on commercial sites without my permission.
-I have to say that I'm shocked that someone would do this without asking permission.
-Again, please just ask before taking anything from the memorials and posting them elsewhere.
+A word about photos I've placed on memorials.
+I'll gladly give you permission to use my photos if you ask me, indicate that I have granted you permission, and provide a link to their FindAGrave memorial.
+I have found several of my photos posted in family trees on the web without my permission and without a source to FindAGrave.
+This is a copyright violation and poor research sourcing.
+Again, please just do the right thing and ask if you'd like to use anything I have posted on any of the FindAGrave memorials.

 To all the volunteers that walk through long forgotten, overgrown, tick and snake infested cemeteries, taking photos of all gravestones (even broken or half buried ones), and create memorials, thank you.
 Those gravestones may disappear or become completely unreadable in the future.
 For your efforts in registering the graves, thank you for all you do.